 Surrealist poetry moved away from regulated conventions in both form and intention, creating free-form expressions in which language was not packaged into clearly defined relationships, but became unstable and able to simultaneously invoke multiple significations.
 Paul ÉLUARD, one of the leading Surrealist poets, insisted on a new language that could create new modes of perception and liberate the mind.
 Such liberation would take a myriad of forms.
+Robert DESNOS, who published a number of poetic collections throughout the 1920s and 1930s before dying in a concentration camp in 1945, was especially adept at using automatic writing and frequently worked under hypnosis to further free his mind from the bounds of constrained consciousness.
+The results were often playful and unsettling, a typical combination in the genre, but one that Desnos was especially adept at creating.
+When writing Rrose Sélavy (1922), Desnos entered a trance and tapped into the spiritual consciousness of Rrose Sélavy, a fictional double of Marcel Duchamp.
+The work includes hundreds of aphorisms that freely combine subjects, objects, and puns to offer nonsensical "wisdom" that paradoxically embraces and satirizes the tradition of wisdom literature by positing "advice" that exists outside of rational logic or practical application.
+The Surrealist assault on the status quo was not limited to aesthetics and ideology, but also the political institutions that structured them.
+For example, Benjamin PÉRET's poetry rejected the premise that the world must be understood.
+This allowed him to incorporate bizarre references, themes, and symbols, which he then used to defamiliarize symbols, experiences, and beliefs that readers would have known in a conventional sense.
+The goal of his work was to shock readers and undermine institutions that falsely regulated life, including the government, the army, and the church.
+In this way, the aesthetic and existential impulses of Surrealism were inherently political, a fact that would lead many Surrealists to embrace and champion political causes during the 1940s and 1950s.

+Surrealist poets' exploration of sexual and gender norms offer a model for how the movement successfully challenged and overturned false and existentially repressive social constructions.
 Gisèle PRASSINOS, who was fourteen when she was "discovered" by Breton, produced vignettes that were a blend of poetry and prose and invoked the pre-logical insights of the "child-woman," who in the Surrealist tradition operated outside of rational "adult" discourses.
-Leonora CARRINGTON's poetry combined humor and sexually provocative language to challenge established gender norms and sexual practices.
-Similarly, Breton's well-known poem "Free Union" (1931) envisions romantic passion free from the constraints of marriage.
-This theme of challenging accepted conventions, both aesthetic and social, can be seen as the unifying thread of Surrealist poetry, which uses the aforementioned focus on creating a "new language" to innovate radically new understandings of art and life.
+Joyce MANSOUR's Screams (1953), her first collection of poetry, uses Egyptian mythology to overturn purified visions of reproduction and motherhood as well patriarchal constructions of death, sex, and the female body, which objectified women and trapped them in a passive and ideologically impotent position.
+She continued this exploration in her later work, especially Torn Apart (1955), in which she used Surrealist principles to give women agency and validate them as sexual, intellectual, and physical beings.
+Even works that were not feminist in a traditional sense nonetheless attempted to reimagine how men and women perceived and interacted with one another.
+For example, Breton's well-known poem "Free Union" (1931) envisions romantic passion free from the constraints of marriage.
+This theme of challenging accepted conventions, both aesthetic and social, can be seen as the unifying thread of Surrealist poetry, which uses the aforementioned focus on creating a "new language" to innovate, radically new understandings of art and life.